UnderMou/impesFoam3ph/README.md

    If `impesFoam3ph` appears in the listing, the compilation was successful.

    2.2 **Compiling the `myPorousMediumBCs` Library**
-   The `myPorousMediumBCs` directory contains custom boundary conditions for porous media applications (currently including `gradPressureDarcy`).
+   The `myPorousMediumBCs` directory contains custom boundary conditions for porous media applications (for now there is just `gradPressureDarcy`).
 This library must also be compiled.

    Navigate to the `myPorousMediumBCs` directory, and compile it by running:
    ```bash